 Colours play an important role, when designing or renovating the interiors of a home.
 One has to not only consider the colours on the walls, but also of the furnishings.
 According to Prachi Chavarkar, co-founder of ArchiLab Designs, the colours that will rule in 2020, will be those that are inspired by nature.
 Hence, colours like green, blue, yellow and shades of the earth, will dominate the interiors.

-2020 to witness décor inspired by nature and wellness
+Décor inspired by nature and wellness

 “Indoor plants will be a big trend, as they have a calming effect and also some indoor plants improve the air quality.
-Herb and vegetable gardens and vertical gardens, will be used to create soothing interiors with aesthetic appeal.
+Herb and vegetable gardens and vertical gardens will be used to create soothing interiors with aesthetic appeal.
 Using succulents is a great alternative, in regions with water shortages.
-These are also space efficient and can highlight a plain wall.
+These are also space-efficient and can highlight a plain wall.
 Self-watering planters are also now easily available, to ensure that the plants do not dry out when one is travelling.
 Pots made from rice hulls and natural binding agents, which are bio-degradable, are gaining popularity,” adds Chavarkar.

 “When it comes to soft furnishings, 2020 will see sustainable and natural materials, such as suede, marble and leather.
 Natural prints, with dark neutral bases, will bring a sense of harmony to space.
 For example, printed textures with overlays, can spruce-up and add depth to the interior space,” explains Krish Kothari, creative head and founder of Krish Kothari Designs.

-Less is more
+Minimalism: Less is more

-Minimalism is emerging as a big trend globally and this concept is being adopted by Indians too.
+Minimalism is emerging as a big trend globally and this concept is being adopted by Indians, too.
 “They are becoming conscious about the need for open spaces and the idea that one’s home is one’s sanctuary.
 Call it a response to societal chaos or the need for freedom, in 2020, the concept of ‘less is more’ will become more prevalent.
 We will also see a trend towards open floor plans that make the space appear larger.
-Biophilia is another popular trend expected in the new year that incorporates human design and natural elements, in a way that does not seem mass-produced.
+Biophilia is another popular trend that incorporates human design and natural elements, in a way that does not seem mass-produced.
 Contemporary luxury homes are all about getting back and giving back to nature.
 Taking a cue from 2019, the Scandi style look (layered with different textures to give the look depth) and the retro fusion theme, will continue to influence interior designs this year too,” adds Kothari.

 A metallic touch to brighten-up homes

 Wallpapers, with asymmetrical patterns and random patterns creating symmetry, which are perfect for people who want to stick to minimalism, will continue to be in vogue.
 “Asymmetrical shapes will also be popular for area rugs and framed artwork.
 Additionally, the use of metals, such as silver, gold, tin and copper inlays on walls, will be a trend to watch out for in 2020.
-Natural materials like marble, are making a huge comeback in contemporary designs,” says Kothari.
+Natural materials like marble are making a huge comeback in contemporary designs,” says Kothari.

-Impact of technological on home décor to increase
+Impact of technology on home décor

 “User experience will be enhanced with the use of various design tools and users will be able to get a 3D look at what their home would look like.
 This will also give them the freedom to browse through various designs with the designers.
 Furniture that can be remotely controlled is trending and the same will be easily available to the masses in the year ahead,” maintains Anu Aggarwal, assistant vice-president, Housejoy.

 “Space-saving furniture designs with simple, trendy and playful outlines, will meet neutral colours.
 Also straight-line concepts, especially for sofas and couches and the use of more velvets as fabric, will be in.
 Wooden log tables and chairs will also emerge as favourites, given their raw and rustic look,” claims Aggarwal.

 A bright 2020